Help! My Student Loans Are Overwhelming Me

 Use These Easy Strategies to Handle Overwhelming Student Loan Debt

-If you are getting ready to graduate, you may just now be facing the reality of the amount you borrowed to attend school.
+Getting ready to graduate college?
+Then you may just now be facing the reality of the amount you borrowed to attend school.
 If you took out private student loans in addition to the federal student loans you may be in an even more difficult situation.
-There are strategies you can employ to reduce your monthly payment, but you will need to pay the loans for an even longer period of time.
-It is important to be as proactive as possible.
-You may not be able to afford a lavish lifestyle for a several more years as you work to pay off your degree.

 Private Student Loans